aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 In this example, **ResourceFolder** specifies the relative path.
 This path refers to the output folder where HTML document is saved.
 The value of the **ResourceFolderAlias** property is used to create URLs for all resources.

-The following code example shows how to work with these properties:
+The following code example demonstrates how to work with these properties:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-ExportResourcesUsingHtmlSaveOptions-ExportResourcesUsingHtmlSaveOptions.cs" >}}